stephanemartinw/responsible-wordpress-with-tachyons/README.md

 I'm working on :

-* Managing CSS and Javscript optimizations.
-For now, [autoptimize](https://wordpress.org/plugins/autoptimize/) is still used on my website.
+* Supporting blog and post/page comments.
 * New elements for the Wistiti plugin.
 * Improving existing elements to be more flexible.
 * More theme options to avoid tedious overrides in theme child.
+* Managing CSS and Javscript optimizations.
+For now, [autoptimize](https://wordpress.org/plugins/autoptimize/) is still used on my website.
 * Improving SEO features.
 * Developing and testing Wistiti in the real world, using it on new adequate projects.